In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Just Following Up (words 11-13)

-As a salesperson, you have been guilty of using these words before: “Sir, I’m just following up…” It doesn’t matter what you say after that.
-The expression has been a salesperson favorite for so long that it triggers a strong response.
+People don’t like to be chased, so “just following up” are words to avoid if you want to increase your chances of closing a sale.
+As a salesperson, you may have been guilty of starting a conversation with: “Sir, I’m just following up…” It doesn’t matter what you say after that.
+The expression has been a salesperson favorite for so long that it triggers a strong response when people answer a call.

 Prospects think you are trying to sell them something.
 They automatically think that last time you didn’t close them or sell them so now you’re following up and trying to sell them again.
-And they don’t have time for this, so they want to hang up.
+They don’t have time for this, so they want to hang up.

 Now the next word is so common, few would think it could be harmful.